Sahana-M/self-driving-car/Readme.md

 This project of Self driving car has been broken down into sections where in each section I have got to learn many things.
+## *In glimpse -*
+- Used **Computer Vision techniques via OpenCV** to identify lane lines for a self-driving car.

+- Learned to train a **Perceptron-based Neural Network to classify between binary classes.**

+- Learned to train **Convolutional Neural Networks to identify between various traffic signs.**

+- Trained **Deep Neural Networks to fit complex datasets.**

+- **Mastered Keras,** a power Neural Network library written in Python.

+## Builded and trained a fully functional self driving car to drive on its own!

 Started with these topics ,
 ___